 Her public presentations range from local community visioning sessions to speeches on the international stage including Rome, Ulm, and Oxford.
 To impress her design concerns on the largest possible audience, she writes for both scholarly and popular publications and serves as Board Member for PLACES/Design Observer, Contributing Editor for BOMB magazine and Advisory Board Member for the Italian journal Boundaries.

-Deborah has taught for over 25 years, and is a Full Professor and former Chair of the Undergraduate School of Architecture at Pratt Institute.
+Deborah has taught for over 25 years, and is the Director of Research, Professor and former Chair of the Undergraduate School of Architecture at Pratt Institute.
 Recipient of the 2014 AIANYS Educator Award, Deborah has forged new alliances between planning and architecture generating student work that has life beyond the studio.

-Jomana is a Gans studio architect and urban designer.
-Prior to this, she has worked on various projects in the MENA region and Europe.
+Originally from Amman, Jordan, Jomana is currently a Gans studio architect and urban designer.
+She has worked on various design and development projects throughout the MENA region and Europe.
+Her work includes urban master planning in the UAE, Yemen, Iraq, and Libya with a focus on urban regeneration and linking segregated communities.

 Allen Gillers designs playfully transgressive, accessible civic engagements, with an eye towards the fluorescent and absurd.
 Gillers received an M.Arch. from University of Michigan’s Taubman College of Architecture and a B.A. in architecture from Columbia University.
 He was the 2014-2015 Michigan-Mellon Design Fellow at the University of Michigan working at a variety of scales to recalibrate the architect’s role in Detroit’s urban revitalization, as an agent of equitable design for change.
 Allen is Gans studio's lead project architect for the City's Build it Back program, managing and designing the rebuilding of homes affected by Superstorm Sandy.